Orlando City SC: Background

-The team's new logo was unveiled in May 2014 and Flavio Augusto da Silva signed their first player to an MLS contract, former Brazil international Kaká, a month later.
+The team's new logo was unveiled in May 2014 and Silva signed their first player to an MLS contract, former Brazil international Kaká, a month later.
 Kaká, who also became the team's first Designated Player after his release from AC Milan, was immediately loaned to São Paulo until the start of the MLS season.
 In the same month, Orlando City announced a partnership with Benfica.
 As part of that partnership, Orlando City later signed two players from Benfica U19s – Estrela and Rafael Ramos – to MLS contracts on August 7, 2014.
 On July 6, 2014, four Orlando City supporters were arrested following an altercation at Al Lang Field in St. Petersburg during a game against the Tampa Bay Rowdies in which fans were assaulted and illegal fireworks were used after members from both supporters groups had hidden themselves in the crowd.
 One of the arrested had previously identified himself as a co-president of the Iron Lion Firm.
 In response, the club "indefinitely suspended" both the Ruckus and Iron Lion Firm, pending their agreement to a new Fan Code of Conduct.
 One week after the St. Petersburg incident, members of the Iron Lion Firm were ejected from a home game after profane language was chanted in their section.
 The majority of the remaining Firm members walked out before the end of the game.
 The Ruckus was reinstated on July 21, 2014, after agreeing to abide by a new Code of Conduct.
 Weeks later the club reinstated the Iron Lion Firm as a recognized supporter's group as well.
 On November 21, 2014, head coach Adrian Heath signed a contract extension committing him to the club until the end of the 2017 MLS season.

 The fourth year in the USL Pro was its last in the league.
 In the preseason they competed in the 2014 Walt Disney World Pro Soccer Classic, taking 2nd in their group with 3 draws and drawing in the 3rd place match against the New York Red Bulls.
 By finishing the season 19–5–4, Orlando City won its 3rd Commissioner's Cup.